PU-Transformer: Point Cloud Upsampling Transformer: Conclusions

 \section{Conclusions}

 This paper focuses on low-level vision for point cloud data in order to tackle its inherent \emph{sparsity} and \emph{irregularity}.
 Specifically, we propose a novel transformer-based model, PU-Transformer, targeting the fundamental point cloud upsampling task.
 Our PU-Transformer shows significant quantitative and qualitative improvements on different point cloud datasets compared to state-of-the-art CNN-based methods.
 By conducting related ablation studies and visualizations, we also analyze the effects and robustness of our approach.
-Given the great potential of PU-Transformer in solving the low-level upsampling problem, in the future, we expect to further optimize its efficiency for real-time applications and extend its adaptability in high-level 3D visual tasks such as semantic segmentation and object detection.
+In the future, we expect to further optimize its efficiency for real-time applications and extend its adaptability in high-level 3D visual tasks.